-DIRECTORS' REMUNERATION POLICY REPORT
+DIRECTORS' REMUNERATION POLICY

 The Board's policy is that fees should be sufficient to attract and retain Directors capable of managing the Company on behalf of its shareholders.
-It is intended that this policy will continue for the period ending 30 April 2017.
+It is intended that this policy will continue until it is put to shareholders at the AGM in 2017.
 Non-executive Directors do not have service contracts but on being appointed are provided with a letter of appointment.